TOAST-DOCS/ToastUI-Editor/en/opensource-guide.md

 ### Via Contents Delivery Network (CDN)

-TOAST UI Editor is available over the CDN powered by [TOAST Cloud](https://www.toast.com).
+NHN Cloud UI Editor is available over the CDN powered by [NHN Cloud Cloud](https://www.toast.com).
 You can use the CDN as below.

 ```html
 ...